tamimattafi/krop/README.md

 ```

 ## Use different image sources
-Krop makes it possible to use different images sources depending on the platform.
+Krop makes it possible to use different image sources depending on the platform.

 ### Common
 The `crop` function provides overloads for `ImageBitmap`, but it is also possible to use a custom implementation of `ImageSrc`.